Skip navigation

 12. Specification (refers to packaging type)

-2. Inner Label: English and Chinese
+2. Inner Label: (Chinese and English)

 1. Product name